Uni-Bio Science Secures Approval For Recombinant Collagen Class II Medical Device And Launches 肌顏態®: Pioneering Entry Into The High-Growth Medical Aes...

 The launch of 肌顏態®, developed based on proprietary patents of SkbrellaTM FN (Recombinant Human Fibronectin), marks another key milestone in the Group's efforts to expand its portfolio. 肌顏態® is designed to provide safe, effective solutions for improving skin quality and repair, making it ideal for treating damaged skin, acne-prone skin, and for post-medical procedure care.
 Fibronectin, a multifunctional extracellular matrix glycoprotein, plays a vital role in cell migration, adhesion, proliferation, hemostasis, and tissue repair.
 It is worth mentioning that the Group is advancing the development of its fibronectin-based medical device.

-Dermatology clinical practice sharing by Professor Yang Bin, President of Guangdong Dermatology Hospital, Southern Medical University
+(Photo: Dermatology clinical practice sharing by Professor Yang Bin, President of Guangdong Dermatology Hospital, Southern Medical University)

-肌顏態® use case sharing by Professor Shi Ge, Director of the Department of Plastic Surgery of the Sixth Affiliated Hospital of Sun Yat-sen University
+(Photo: 肌顏態® use case sharing by Professor Shi Ge, Director of the Department of Plastic Surgery of the Sixth Affiliated Hospital of Sun Yat-sen University)

 Mr. Frank Zhao, CEO of Uni-Bio Science Group, also said: "The Group will leverage its professional expertise in dermatology, nearly three decades robust clinical data from GeneTime , and its established sales network, adhering to the rigorous R&D standards of pharmaceutical companies, to build a diversified product portfolio across biological drugs, medical devices, and medical aesthetics, ultimately providing safer and more effective full-cycle skincare solutions for patients."